vickyhella/vickyhella.github.io/docs/website-management/broken-links.md

 For maintainers of a documentation website, it's important to fix the broken links to save readers' time and make the documentation look more professional and well-maintained.

 ## Finding broken links

-This section includes some useful link checkers.

 ### Command-line tools

 You can check if a site contains broken links from the terminal.
-[Broken-link-checker](https://github.com/stevenvachon/broken-link-checker) is the tool that you can choose.
+[Broken-link-checker](https://github.com/stevenvachon/broken-link-checker) is a tool that you can choose.

-First, you need to install the tool as follows:
+First, install the link-checker as follows:

 ```bash
 npm install broken-link-checker -g
 ```

-To use the tool, run:
+To use the checker, run:

 ```bash
 blc <URL> -ro # check for URLs